Stephen A. Smith: Radio

 On April 11, 2005, Smith became the host of a weekday noon to 2 p.m. radio show on WEPN in New York City with his "right-hand man B.T.
 (Brandon Tierney)".
 On September 20, 2007, the show was shifted to the 2–4 p.m. slot, with the second hour being broadcast nationally on ESPN Radio, replacing the third hour of The Dan Patrick Show (Mike Tirico took over the first two hours).
 Smith's show came to an end in April 2008 as he sought to expand his career in television, and beginning May 1, Scott Van Pelt began hosting in the 3–4 p.m. hour that was previously Smith's.
 In November 2009, Smith became an on-air contributor to Fox Sports Radio and broke the story of Allen Iverson's retirement on the Chris Myers–Steve Hartman afternoon show on November 25.
 Iverson later ended his short retirement and rejoined the Philadelphia 76ers on December 2.
 Smith became a Fox Sports Radio morning show host on January 4, 2010, replacing Washington, D.C.–based host Steve Czaban.
 On his radio program, Smith correctly predicted that LeBron James, Dwyane Wade, and Chris Bosh would all sign with the Miami Heat during 2010 free agency.

 In early 2011, Smith became a resident FSR NBA insider and ended his morning show.
 ESPN announced on February 1, 2011 that Smith would return to ESPN as a columnist for ESPN.com and host for weekday local radio shows on 1050 ESPN Radio New York (WEPN-AM) at 7–9 p.m.
 ET as well as 710 ESPN Radio Los Angeles (KSPN-AM) at 6–8 p.m.
 PT.
 He left LA 710 ESPN on April 24, 2012.
 Beginning in May 2012, as part of the ESPN New York move to 98.7 WRKS, Smith replaced Robin Lundberg alongside Ryan Ruocco and debuted the Stephen A. Smith & Ryan Ruocco Show which ran from 1–3 p.m.
 ET on the new 98.7 WEPN.
 Smith started each show with a signature pre-intro cold open "rant" on a topic that would be discussed in the first segment.
 The show came to an end in the summer of 2013, when Smith left ESPN for Sirius XM Radio, where he joined Chris Russo's Mad Dog Sports Channel.
 The move was announced just one day after Smith made some controversial comments on ESPN2's First Take program regarding the Ray Rice situation.
+On January 17, 2017, Smith moved from Sirius XM's Mad Dog Sports channel back to ESPN.
+His daily two-hour program is heard on WEPN in New York, KSPN in Los Angeles, Sirius XM's ESPN channel, and via syndication.